polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

 By completing this tutorial, you will accomplish the following objectives:

 - Compile a local parachain node.
-- Reserve a unique identifier the local relay chain for the parachain to use.
+- Reserve a unique identifier with the local relay chain for the parachain to use.
 - Configure a chain specification for the parachain.
 - Export the runtime and genesis state for the parachain.
 - Start the local parachain and see that it connects to the local relay chain.